 Beechdrops begin blooming in late August and continue through October.
 By the end of November the flowers look like dried up sticks.
 In their dried form, they can persist into the winter, rising above the snow.

 In the above photos, the beechdrops have a reddish tint.
 Below are some brown beechdrops.

 In the brown photo above, I was focusing on the lower portion of the flower spikes.
 It turns out that the lower flowers never open, so they can’t be pollinated by insects.
 It is possible that these closed flowers self-pollinate (a process called Cleistogamy).
 In the topmost photo of this post, the tubular flower is open.
 Such open flowers would be receive pollen from other open flowers when visited by insects (a process called Chasmogamy).
 Some people believe that all the beechdrop’s seeds originate from their open flowers.
 Rainfall disperses the seeds.

 The final color variant of the flower is a creamy white, as seen below.

 The structures that beechdrops develop to siphon off food from the beech tree could constrict the tree’s root if they were to continue to develop season after season.
 Fortunately beechdrops are an annual flower that completely die off every fall, so their parasitism does no serious damage to the tree.
 And we’ll close off by looking at the plant’s host, the American beech tree.
 You can recognize beech trees by their smooth, silver-gray bark.

-- Epifagus americana (the Latin name for “Beechdrops”), published at Wikipedia
+- Wikipedia: Epifagus americana (the Latin name for “Beechdrops”)

-- Mycotrophic Wildflowers – What are they?, published by the U.S.Forest Service (about plants without chlorophyll that get their nourishment from fungi)
+- U.S.Forest Service: Mycotrophic Wildflowers – What are they? (about plants without chlorophyll that acquire their nourishment from fungi)